Natkuma01/ai110-module1show-gameglitchinvestigator-starter/reflection.md

 ## 1. What was broken when you started?

 - What did the game look like the first time you ran it?
+  The game take any integer or character for user input to guess a number.
+After submit the guess, the hint message is not helpful.
+  The secret number is already display, so user do not need to take any guess.
+When press "New Game", the score still remain the same.
 - List at least two concrete bugs you noticed at the start
   (for example: "the secret number kept changing" or "the hints were backwards").
   1. Guess number are not checked/ can be out of range